reecesel/retell-ai-tool-call-demo/README.md

-This repo contains a sample, simple FastAPI application that is used as the backend for a simple demo in how to do tool calling within Retell AI.
+This repo contains a sample, simple FastAPI application that is used as the backend for a simple demo in how to do tool calling within Retell AI (https://www.retellai.com).

 The video is available at this link: